-Among all of the case clubs (12 bottles, typically shipped quarterly), this is among the best two deals.
+Among all of the case clubs (12 bottles, typically shipped quarterly), this 90+ International wine club is among the best two deals.
 The other focuses only on California wine, but this one takes you on a journey around the world.
 Enjoy eclectic wines at the best prices you'll find.

-It's so easy to get into a wine rut and stick with what you know... but then you're bored.
+It's so easy to get into a wine rut and stick with what you know.
 Wired For Wine ® helps you break out of that rut in a low-cost, satisfaction guaranteed way so you can find new wines to love.
 Also, when compared with similarly-priced case clubs, this one stands out for wine quality in a big way.

-Normally we'd ask for a deal for this club, but it's already priced as low as it can go, so it's nearly perfect as is!
-We'd love to see a little bit of customization available and also monthly clubs for people who drink more than a bottle a week.
+Normally I'd ask for a deal for this club, but it's already priced as low as it can go, so it's nearly perfect as is!
+I'd love to see a little bit of customization available and also monthly clubs for people who drink more than a bottle a week.

 Maybe you’re a wine club veteran always on the hunt for great value and great wine.
 Maybe you’ve never joined a wine club but you’re ready to jump in.
 Either way, you’re probably looking for three things: 1) Great prices 2) Convenient wine buying and 3) Someone to tell you what’s good.
 You should also be looking for a 100% satisfaction guarantee since you’re trusting someone else to pick out your wine for you.

-The 90+ Wine Club from Wired For Wine® checks all of those boxes, and then some.
-As we tasted our way through the June 2017 shipment (Wired For Wine® is a quarterly wine club that ships 12-bottle cases in March, June, September, and December), we were surprised at how good these “$14 wines” were, and delighted by the mercurial selection of grapes, regions, and styles.
+The 90+ Wine Club from Wired For Wine® checks all of the boxes, and then some.
+As we tasted our way through the June 2017 shipment (Wired For Wine® is a quarterly wine club that ships 12-bottle cases), we were surprised at how good these “$14 wines” were, and delighted by the mercurial selection of grapes, regions, and styles.

 Most wine clubs are really focused on the wine, finding two bottles a month that will have universal appeal, and some clubs then ask chefs to prepare recipes to go with the wines.
 More often than not, the recipe pairings are sort of generic “Chardonnay goes with chicken pasta” and “Cabernet Sauvignon goes with a great rib-eye steak.”
 Not at the 90+ Wine Club… here are two of our favorite suggested pairings from the shipment we received: